UK passport delays: how long does an application take?

 How long are the passport delays?

-The Passport Office said at the beginning of the summer that 97 per cent of applications for a renewed passport are still being processed within three weeks and 99 per cent are being processed within four.
-However, Labour MP Geoffrey Robinson believes the figures are "plain wrong".
-Robinson, who has raised the issue in the House of Commons, said "hundreds" of people in his Coventry North West constituency are suffering delays.
-David Cameron admitted last month that 30,000 standard applications have been at the Passport Office for longer than the three-week target.
+The Passport Office said at the beginning of the summer that 97 per cent of applications for a renewed passport were still being processed within three weeks and 99 per cent are being processed within four.
+However, Labour MP Geoffrey Robinson said those figures were "plain wrong".
+Robinson, who raised the issue in the House of Commons, said "hundreds" of people in his Coventry North West constituency are suffering delays.
+David Cameron admitted in July that 30,000 standard applications had been at the Passport Office for longer than the three-week target.
 Meanwhile, the Public and Commercial Services (PCS) Union, representing Passport Office staff, claims it has "thousands upon thousands" of examples where it has taken "nearly two months or more" for people to receive their passports.
 Many readers have got in touch with TheWeek.co.uk to say that they have been waiting for six weeks or more for new passports - although some have also said that their renewals were processed within days.
+As of the beginning of October, the backlog of delayed applications had been cut from 550,000 to 80,000, and delays were said to be coming under control.

 Can my application be fast-tracked?